rodekruis/relief-app/PWA/README.md

 Given one or more distributions are known
   When tapping home button
     Then distribution page of last viewed distribution is shown

+#### High demanding scenarios

+Scenario: Correct beneficiaries served message
+Given a distribution has been created and beneficiaries have been added When each beneficiary has individually been mark

+Scenario: correct cleanup of previous distribution Given a distribution is added
+  And beneficiaries are added to that distribution
+  And distribution is deleted
+    When new distribution with same name as previous distribution is added Then it new distribution has no beneficiaries